datacamp/shellwhat/docs/articles/tutorial.rst

 + the errors that running the student's query generated, if any.

 As SCT functions are chained together with ``.``, the ``Ex()`` exercise state is copied and adapted into 'sub states' to zoom in on particular parts of the state.
-Before this theory blows your brains out, let's have a look at some basic examples.
+Before this theory blows your brains out, some examples will be included in this tutorial soon.

-TODO